Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 Additional Buyer’s Stamp Duty (ABSD) is, without a doubt, one of the least liked terms in Singapore.

-This disfavour for ABSD applies not just to Singaporeans (who certainly pay the least hefty ABSD amounts when they buy a property), but PRs and Foreigners as well.
+This disfavour for ABSD applies not just to Singaporeans (who certainly pay the least hefty ABSD amounts when they buy a residential property), but PRs and Foreigners as well.

 But there are two sides to this coin…